Daniel Dodds: Life and career

 Dodds joined National League North club Darlington on 30 September 2022 on loan until January 2023.
 He made his debut the next day, replacing the injured Kallum Griffiths at right back for the FA Cup third qualifying round match which Darlington lost 1–0 away to Hyde United.
 Dodds was a regular starter during his loan spell; he made 17 appearances in all competitions and scored his first senior goal, a "screamer from 25 yards" in a 6–2 win away to Gloucester City on 10 December that took Darlington top of the table.
 Although Alun Armstrong wanted Dodds to stay for the rest of the season, Middlesbrough recalled him, amid speculation that he would go on loan to a team at Football League level.

 On 11 January 2023, Dodds signed a permanent deal with League Two side Hartlepool United.
 On 4 February 2023, Dodds scored his first Hartlepool goal which was an 88th minute winner in a 1–0 win at Doncaster Rovers.
+He also scored the following week in a 2–2 home draw with Sutton United.
+Having impressed early in the 2023–24 season, Dodds sustained an injury to his ACL with the club expecting Dodds to be unavailable for a year.
+At the end of the season, Hartlepool took the option to extend Dodds' contract.
+His next match was the opening fixture of the 2024–25 season.
+He made 26 appearances during the season, but struggled with injury and form.
+It was reported that Dodds had been offered a new deal at the end of the season, however, he departed at the end of the season.
+He made 50 appearances during his time with Hartlepool, scoring twice.

+On 16 June 2025, it was announced that he would sign for National League North club South Shields.